pachyderm/pachyderm/doc/fundamentals/append_overwrite.rst

 ::

-   $ pachctl create-repo line-data
+   $ pachctl create repo line-data
-   $ pachctl put-file line-data master -f my-data.txt --split line
+   $ pachctl put file line-data@master -f my-data.txt --split line

-After put-file is complete, list the files in the repo.
+After ``put file`` is complete, list the files in the repo.

 ::

-   $ pachctl list-file line-data master
+   $ pachctl list file line-data@master
    COMMIT                           NAME         TYPE COMMITTED          SIZE 8cce4de3571f46459cbe4d7fe222a466 /my-data.txt dir  About a minute ago 1.071KiB

-.. important:: The ``list-file`` command indicates that the line-oriented file we uploaded, “my-data.txt”, is actually a directory.
+.. important:: The ``list file`` command indicates that the line-oriented file we uploaded, “my-data.txt”, is actually a directory.

 This file *looks* like a directory because the ``--split`` flag has instructed Pachyderm to split the file up, and